ioBroker/dm-utils/README.md

 Inside an action method (`handleInstanceAction()` or `handleDeviceAction()`) you can perform arbitrary actions, like talking to a device or API, and you can interact with the user.
 For interactions, there are methods you can call on `context`:

+#### Reserved action names

 There are some reserved action names, you can find the list below:

 - `status` - This action is called when the user clicks on the status icon.
 So to implement the "click-on-status" functionality, the developer has to implement this action.
 - `disable` - This action will be called when the user clicks on the `enabled` icon. `disable` and `enable` actions cannot be together.
 - `enable` - This action will be called when the user clicks on the `disabled` icon. `disable` and `enable` actions cannot be together.
+- `update` - This action will be called when the user clicks on the update indicator (shown when `DeviceInfo.update.available` is `true`).
+Use it to start the firmware/software update of the device.

 ### `showMessage(text: ioBroker.StringOrTranslated)`